-Despite being a lover of classical music, the wider freedoms of jazz seamlessly connected me to so many sounds and styles emerging in pop music and rock, finding fascination and delight, discovering the marvels of The Beatles, John Mayall, Richie Havens, The Doors, Tim Buckley, Harry Nilsson, Chuck Berry and more.
-Plus Indian classical music, becoming a major fan of Ravi Shankar.
+Despite being a lover of classical music, the wider freedoms of jazz seamlessly connected me to so many sounds and styles emerging in pop music and rock, finding fascination and delight, discovering the marvels of The Beatles, John Mayall, Richie Havens, The Doors, Tim Buckley, Harry Nilsson, Chuck Berry, and more.
+Plus Indian classical music having become a major fan of Ravi Shankar.

 He heard about that comment and called me.

 It was as if WNCN and WBAI were closer to each other than ever before.
 And I moved seamlessly between them.
-NCN station manager Stan Gurell, Maurice Essam and, later, music director David Dubal were also personally open to all the fascinating things happening in so many kinds of music of the time, even if we didn’t broadcast them all.
+NCN Station Managers Stan Gurell, Maurice Essam, and, later, Music Director David Dubal were also personally open to all the fascinating things happening in so many kinds of music of the time, even if we didn’t broadcast them all.

 From them I got permission to also host my own weekly program on WBAI which I could pre-record on NCN equipment and tapes.

-That feature I called “American Music”; it much resembled “Sounds of the 20th Century” about ten years before on the old NCN: contemporary “classical” music, jazz, film scores, cast recordings of musicals.
+That feature I called “American Music”; it much resembled “Sounds of the 20th Century,” of about 10 years before on the old NCN: contemporary “classical” music, jazz, film scores, cast recordings of musicals.
 My only self-chosen parameters were to focus only on what was American.
-That was the implied point: there is so much richness, so much variety, so much creativity in our own nation and I wanted listeners to become aware of that.
+That was the implied point: there is so much richness, so much variety, so much creativity in our own nation, and I wanted listeners to become aware of that.

-Was that deliberately patriotic and, if so, how would it sit with BAI’s focus, dwelling on the distressing, sometime evil problems within our own nation?
+Was that deliberately patriotic and, if so, how would it sit with BAI’s focus, dwelling on the distressing, sometimes-evil problems within our own nation?
 That issue never arose.
 BAI, like America, was open and free to anyone who wanted such openness and freedom.
-Politically conservative groups, or even ones such as the libertarian YAF (Young American for Freedom) had slots.
+Politically conservative groups, or even ones such as the libertarian YAF (Young American for Freedom), had slots.

-I’ve since learned on-line (Wikipedia) that number of demonstrators was estimated to be perhaps as many as 400 thousand and people carried characteristic placards “Don’t Make Vietnam an American Reservation” “Make Love not War” and “No Vietnamese Ever Called Me Nigger”.
+I’ve since learned online (Wikipedia) that the number of demonstrators was estimated to be perhaps as many as 400,000, and people carried characteristic placards: “Don’t Make Vietnam an American Reservation,” “Make Love not War,” and “No Vietnamese Ever Called Me Nigger.”
 About 75 young men burned their draft cards.
-But there were few arrests and those were of counter-demonstrators staging an Anti-Communist rally.
+But there were few arrests, and those were of counter-demonstrators staging an Anti-Communist rally.

 On a Thursday night, almost a year later, March 1968, Abbie Hoffman was a guest on Bob Fass’s show.
-There I heard him talk about The Yippies, declaring that he and other members of this growing group plus anyone else interested should convene on Friday night shortly before midnight at Grand Central Station just “to be together.” (“It’s a spring mating service celebrating the equinox,” read a Yippie handbill, “a back-scratching party, a roller-skating rink, a theatre, with you, performer and audience.”)
-Hoffman reasoned that that Grand Central wouldn’t be crowded with commuters, given the weekend waiting out there along the tracks and in quiet suburban homes.
+There I heard him talk about the Yippies declaring that he and other members of this growing group, plus anyone else interested, should convene on Friday night shortly before midnight at Grand Central Station just “to be together.” (“It’s a spring mating service celebrating the equinox,” read a Yippie handbill, “a back-scratching party, a roller-skating rink, a theatre, with you, performer and audience.”)
+Hoffman reasoned that Grand Central wouldn’t be crowded with commuters, given the weekend waiting out there along the tracks and in quiet suburban homes.
 This was not to be a protest meeting.

-That Friday evening turned out to be taste of things yet to come in August: The Democratic national convention, Chicago.
+That Friday evening turned out to be a taste of things yet to come in August: the Democratic National Convention, Chicago.

-Hoffman later explained ”If the press had created ‘hippie,’ could not we five hatch the ‘yippie’?”
-But it was Krassner who claimed the origin the name, according to a Wikipedia piece.
+Hoffman later explained, “If the press had created ‘hippie,’ could not we five hatch the ‘yippie’?”
+But it was Krassner who claimed the origin of the name, according to a Wikipedia piece.

-You may recall that I wrote about having had a little contact with Krassner at the old NCN during the jazz package evenings in the early 60s.
-Since then he’d become even more famed, due the accumulation of so many sharp, funny and provocative articles, editorial and cartoons in seven or so years of The Realist’s reality.
-Among his most memorable moments for me was the cartoon “One Nation Under God” showing the naked hairy deity raping a scrawny, pathetic man wearing an Uncle Sam hat (art by Frank Cieciorka).
+You may recall that I wrote about having had a little contact with Krassner at the old NCN during the jazz package evenings in the early ’60s.
+Since then he’d become even more famed, due the accumulation of so many sharp, funny, and provocative articles, editorials, and cartoons in seven or so years of The Realist’s reality.
+Among his most memorable moments for me was the cartoon “One Nation Under God,” showing the naked hairy deity raping a scrawny, pathetic man wearing an Uncle Sam hat (art by Frank Cieciorka).

 Arriving, I was astonished to see vast amounts of police vehicles and what looked like hundreds of helmeted, armed police standing near the 42nd Street entrance.
 I also noticed TV and radio station vans.
 Clearly, this was turning out to be a newsworthy event.
 Abbie Hoffman had provoked a mighty big reaction.

-Inside, the Grand Concourse was densely packed with noisy, chattering, babbling , smiling, happy people, most younger than I, eagerly enjoying being together, hugging, kissing, some sitting in in small circles as if Native Americans vivifying the Circle of Life, one person each facing north, south, east and west.
+Inside, the Grand Concourse was densely packed with noisy, chattering, babbling, smiling, happy people, most younger than I, eagerly enjoying being together, hugging, kissing, some sitting in small circles, as if Native Americans vivifying the Circle of Life, one person each facing north, south, east, and west.

 The police were still outside.